chellevis/Tetris/README.md

-This is Michelle's Tetris, A.K.A. a Java data structures project I made as an ode to the original arcade classic.
+This is Michelle's Tetris, A.K.A.

         "A Java data structures project, and an ode to the original arcade classic game Tetris. "